dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 The OP sends the Audit Tenant Command to learn the state of Accounts for a Tenant at an RP.

-The Audit Tenant Command SHOULD contain the following Claim:

-- **audit_claims**
-  OPTIONAL.
-  A JSON array of Claims the OP would like to receive for each Account in the Command Response.

 The following is a non-normative example of the Claims Set in the Command Token of an Audit Tenant Command:

 ```json